 What’s happening with the project now?

-The team had planned to find out more about what women and healthcare professionals thought of ‘Enjoy your Bump’ before carrying out a larger, national trial of the tool.
-However, the COVID-19 pandemic has led to an increase in the number of pregnant women experiencing anxiety and depression, and so it is more important than ever that women have access to the best possible treatments to improve their mental health.
-Our researchers have therefore changed their plans and are instead rolling out ‘Enjoy your Bump’ as part of a research study in the Lothian region of Scotland.
-The team plan to assess the mental health of all women taking part before using the tool, after completion and 6–12 weeks after giving birth.
+The team were planning on finding out more about what women and healthcare professionals thought of ‘Enjoy your Bump’ before carrying out a larger, national trial of the tool.
+However, the COVID-19 pandemic led to an increase in the number of pregnant women experiencing anxiety and depression, meaning that it was more important than ever for women to have access to the best possible treatments to improve their mental health.
+Our researchers therefore changed their plans and have instead rolled out ‘Enjoy your Bump’ as part of a research study in the Lothian region of Scotland.
+The team are currently assessing the mental health of all women taking part in the study at three different time points: before using the tool, after completion, and 6–12 weeks after giving birth.
 The researchers hope that the tool will improve feelings of low mood and anxiety during pregnancy, while also giving women the skills they need to manage their mental health after the birth of their child.

 What difference will this project make?

-If successful, this project could provide pregnant women across the UK with a new online tool to help them deal with depression and anxiety.
-Providing mental health support to mothers will help improve wellbeing for them and their babies.
+If successful, this project could provide pregnant women across the UK with a new online tool to help them deal with depression and anxiety, improving wellbeing for them and their babies.

 Get our research updates